OliverHennhoefer/unquad/README.md

 ### Supported Detectors

-The package currently supports detectors that are suitable for unsupervised one-class classification.
-As respective detectors are therefore exclusively fitted on *normal* (non-anomalous) data, parameters like *threshold* are set to the smallest possible values.\
+The package currently supports anomaly estimators that are suitable for unsupervised one-class classification.
+As respective detectors are therefore exclusively fitted on *normal* (or *non-anomalous*) data, parameters like *threshold* are set to the smallest possible values.

-Models that are currently support include:
+Models that are **currently support** include:

-* Angle-Based Outlier Detection (**ABOD**)\
+* Angle-Based Outlier Detection (**ABOD**)
 * Autoencoder (**AE**)
 * Cook's Distance (**CD**)
 * Copula-based Outlier Detector (**COPOD**)